xcaeag/MenuFromProject-Qgis-Plugin/docs/index.md

 That plugin provides a convenient way to add prestyled and preconfigured frequently used layers using dropdown menus built by simply reading existing QGIS projects (qgs, qgz, postgres, http)

-Styling, actions, labeling, metadata - every layer options in fact except joins - are reused as defined in source projects
+Styling, actions, labeling, metadata, joined layers are reused as defined in source projects

 ![dropdown menu en](static/drop_down_menu_en.png)